 What is the liability of a limited company subscriber?

-Shareholders and guarantors are protected by limited liability.
-This is a form of financial protection.
+Shareholders and guarantors are protected by ‘limited liability’, which restricts their financial obligation to a company to a fixed amount.
 Shareholders are liable for the nominal value of their shares.
 Guarantors are liable for the nominal value of their guarantees.
-The nominal value of shares and guarantees is normally £1.
+Typically, the nominal value of shares and guarantees is set at just £1.

-Members are legally required to contribute the value of their shares or guarantees when the company asks them to do so.
-This request is usually made when they join the company, but it can also be at a later date if the company calls up on the share capital.
+Members are legally required to contribute the value of their shares or guarantees when the company ‘calls up’ these funds.
+This request is usually made when members join a company, but some companies only call up share capital or guarantees when the funds are required to pay off business debts.